 Maximizing Thermal Management Technology Value

-This report will examine the on- and off-cycle value of 60 thermal management technologies and over 100 component and system suppliers.
-The analysis will consider how benefits and costs affect technology value propositions and commercialization priorities.
+ITB’s 2019 report, “Maximizing Thermal Management Technology Value” examines the on- and off-cycle value of 80 thermal technologies and 280 component and system suppliers.
+The analysis considers how benefits and costs affect technology value propositions and commercialization priorities.
 Furthermore, the analysis explores how to unlock potential credit value.
-The ITB Group’s research will incorporate feedback from Asian, European, and North American OEMs and suppliers.
-This report includes market, technology and economic analyses in order to identify key thermal priorities.
+The ITB Group’s research incorporates feedback from global OEMs and suppliers.
+This includes market and technology value analyses to identify key thermal opportunities and priorities.
 Thermal technology analyses cover conventional and electrified powertrains as well as passenger comfort systems and their interdependencies.

-- Regulations, incentives, and their effects on vehicle and technology commercialization.
+- Regulations and their effects on technology commercialization